 Farmers have been using drip watering systems, also known as trickle irrigation or micro-irrigation, for harvesting crops since the late 1800’s.

-Today drip systems are commonly used to offset the challenges of problematic soil by providing precise and efficient irrigation.
-If you own a home in Texas, proper foundation preservation through well-designed irrigation is essential to protecting your investment.
+Today drip irrigation systems are commonly used to offset the challenges of problematic soil by providing precise and efficient irrigation.
+If you own a home in the Dallas Fort Worth area of Texas, proper foundation preservation through well-designed irrigation is essential to protecting your investment.

 In north Texas, expansive clay soil is easily one of the most common causes of structural distress.
 As the seasons change, expansive clay soil shrinks and swells in volume.
 That is why so many homes in Dallas and the surrounding areas have foundation problems!
 The constant fluctuations damage the foundation, and can leave homeowners with ghastly repair bills for both the interior of the home and the foundation.